mwt/guide-inequalities/README.md

 ## Outputs

 Each implementation produces outputs in a folder named `_results`.
 The results folder is not included in the repository.
 The results folder is created when the code is run.
 The results folder contains a language-specific output data file as well as a `_results/tables-tex` folder containing the tables from the paper.
 Each table in the paper is a separate file in the `tables-tex` folder.
 The tables are named `table_1.tex`, `table_2.tex`, etc. The tables are in LaTeX format and can be included in a LaTeX document.
-You can check the output of the code by comparing the tables in the results folder to the tables in the paper as well as in the [Tables section of this readme](#tables)
+You can check the output of the code by comparing the tables in the results folder to the tables in the paper as well as in the [Tables section of this README](#tables).

 ## Tables